Salt & Wind Travel

 Babà Napoletano al Rum

 The bride’s royal chef brought the dessert to the French courts, perfecting it into the shape of a trendy hat.
-French chefs in service to noble families in Naples then brought the dish to southern Italy where it became a staple.
+French chefs in service to noble families in Naples then brought the dish to southern Italy, where it became a staple.

 Caprese Salad

 Insalata Caprese is now on menus worldwide, but it has humble origins on the beautiful island of Capri.
-It’s said that a Caprese stone worker was feeling patriotic at the end of World War I and invented the dish as a homage to his country.
+It’s said that a Caprese stone worker was feeling patriotic at the end of World War I and invented the dish as an homage to his country.
 The basil, mozzarella, and tomato of the Caprese Salad are said to represent the colors of the Italian flag.

 Lemons…lemon granita, lemon pasta…The possibilities are limitless

-Lemons have been cultivated in Italy since Roman times, mostly in Sicily and Sorrento so lemons from Campania are some of the most historic.
-To enjoy this classic, look for Naples Italy foods like limoncello, lemon pasta, and lemon granita.
+Lemons have been cultivated in Italy since Roman times, mostly in Sicily and Sorrento, so lemons from Campania are some of the most historic.
+To enjoy this classic, look for Naples, Italy, foods like limoncello, lemon pasta, and lemon granita.

-Limoncello is a digestive liquor, or digestivo, and some of the most highly sought-after can be found in and around Sorrento.
+Limoncello is a digestive liquor or digestivo, and some of the most highly sought-after can be found in and around Sorrento.
 Although limoncello is often served in a shot glass, it’s to be sipped slowly after a meal.

-Lemon pasta aka, pasta al limone, is often made with grated lemon zest in the sauce.
-If you can find it, we highly recommend one with local fish mixed in too.
+Lemon pasta aka pasta al limone, is often made with grated lemon zest in the sauce.
+If you can find it, we highly recommend one with local fish mixed in, too.

 Lemon granita is a lemon slushy that you can buy from a pushcart or a gelato shop.
-It’s sort of like an icy lemonade and it’s a perfect pick-me-up on a hot summer day.
+It’s sort of like an icy lemonade, and it’s a perfect pick-me-up on a hot summer day.
+If you want to learn even more about these prized lemons, contact us, and we’ll help arrange a visit to a family-run lemon farm!

 Mozzarella Cheese

 While now known internationally, Mozzarella cheese was first invented in southern Italy during the 1st century.
-Legend has it that a few fresh cheese curds fell into a pot of boiling water and this stretchy cheese was born.
+Legend has it that a few fresh cheese curds fell into a pot of boiling water, and this stretchy cheese was born.

-Today “mozzarella di bufala campagna” is government-protected food meaning not just anyone can make cheese or label it as such.
+Today “mozzarella di bufala campagna” is government-protected food, meaning not just anyone can make cheese or label it as such.
 To be labeled “mozzarella di buffalo” the cheese must be in the exact method developed by the original cheese makers.
 Also, it must come from an exact geographical location, Campania.

-You can tell you’re eating one of these highly regulated Naples Italy foods because it will bear the label, DOP.
+You can tell you’re eating one of these highly regulated Naples, Italy foods because it will bear the label DOP.
 That stands for “Denominazione di Origine Protetta” and guarantees the cheese and how it’s produced.

 Traditional Margherita Pizza